Mapepire-IBMi/mapepire-server/README.md

 Supported operations are currently:
 - `sysval`: fetch system values
 - `sql`: run SQL
+- `gencmdxml`: Generate XML for a CL command

 # Options for customizing behavior
 Some operations support behavior customizations.
 This is done by setting Java system properties.